Results Day: Bedford students anticipate results success and thank FE teacher for their support

 To mark Results Day, Umaya Ali, aged 18 from Bedford has just completed T-Level in Digital Production, Design and Development, they have also been awarded T-Level student of the year at Bedford College for all their hard work.
 Umaya shares: “I’m eagerly waiting for my results as they’ll open many doors for me.
 My FE course has helped me discover a real passion for Artificial Intelligence and Data Science and given me a strong foundation to build on.
 The hands-on experience - from work placements to real-world projects - has pushed me beyond my comfort zone and prepared me for what’s next.
 I’m incredibly grateful for the opportunities I’ve had to learn, grow, and now take the next step towards a career in tech.”

-Nisha Gilsan, aged 18, from Bedford has just completed T-Level Digitial Design and Production shares:
+Nisha Galsin, aged 18, from Bedford has just completed T-Level Digitial Design and Production shares:

 "My FE teacher, Mark, really helped bridge the gap between theory and practice, showing us how what we learn connects to real jobs we might have in the future, whether it’s building a website, fixing a PC, or testing software.
 That hands-on approach has made a huge difference.
 It’s given me a solid grounding in IT, from coding and databases to teamwork and cybersecurity.
 I now understand what employers are looking for, and I feel confident applying the skills I have gained in the real world.
 I’m incredibly grateful for the support I’ve received.
 It’s set me up for the next step in my career”